Transylvanian Plateau

 The Transylvanian Plateau (Podișul Transilvaniei; Erdélyi-medence) is a plateau in central Romania.

 Description

 The plateau lies within and takes its name from the historical region of Transylvania, and is almost entirely surrounded by the Eastern, Southern and Romanian Western branches of the Carpathian Mountains.
 The area includes the Transylvanian Plain.

 It is improperly called a plateau, for it does not possess extensive plains, but is formed of a network of valleys of various size, ravines and canyons, united together by numerous small mountain ranges, which attain a height of 150–250 m above the altitude of the valley.

+Relief features

+The plateau consists of two relatively concentric areas.